+This information is for educational purposes only.
+It is not intended to substitute for professional medical advice and should not be interpreted to contain treatment recommendations.
+You should rely on the healthcare professional who knows your individual history for personal medical advice and diagnosis.
 This patient information brochure does not replace the Instructions for Use and/or Prescriber Information for the products in this brochure and is not a substitute for reviewing and understanding that important information.
 Therefore, before prescribing and/or using any of the products included in this brochure, please review the entire contents of the respective Instructions for Use and/or Prescriber Information.